bjarkebrodin/Notes/Database Systems/Normalization.md

 ### BCNF - Boyce-Codd normal form

-Condition: for each non-trivial functional dependency $X \rightarrow Y$, $X$ is a superkey.
+Condition: satisfies 3NF and for each non-trivial functional dependency $X \rightarrow Y$, $X$ is a superkey.

+### 4NF - Fourth normal form

+Condition: satisfies BCNF and for every non-trivial multivalued dependencies $X \rightarrow \rightarrow Y$, $X$ is a superkey.